 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 What was once considered old is new again.
 What are we talking about… hospital beds.
-Now wait!
+Now, wait!
 Before you say NO WAY, they are much much more than an old uncomfortable medical bed for the sick and ailing.
 Today they have become one of the coolest bedding options to hit the retail market in a long long time.
-The features and benefits are endless and the the rhetoric from sales people seem to be just as boundless.
-In our previous article Adjustable Beds, What You Need To Know dives into that topic, but today we are going to cover their potential issues, complaints, and drawbacks.
+The features and benefits are endless and the rhetoric from salespeople seems to be just as boundless.
+In our previous article Adjustable Beds, What You Need To Know dives into that topic, but today we are going to cover the top 10 problems with adjustable power bed bases.

 3. Motor Burnouts- Adjustable base motors are designed to run for short periods of time.
 Most people adjust their bed in a position where they are comfortable and stay in that position for the night or a few hours.
 If the bed is continuously used, motor burnouts can occur.
 For example, as a rule of thumb, you don’t want to run the motor for more than 2 minutes over an 18-minute period.
 (Please read your manual for the exact details regarding your exact base).
 Since the motors are not being used frequently, you should expect a long life expectancy on your adjustable base motors.
 Please be sure to hide the remotes from children or educate them on the proper use so you too can experience a long adjustable bed life.